jsakamoto/nupkg-selenium-webdriver-chromedriver/README.md

 For example, at the package manager console on Visual Studio, enter the following command.

+If you are using Chrome version 113:

+    PM> Install-Package Selenium.WebDriver.ChromeDriver -Version 113.0.5672.2400-beta

 If you are using Chrome version 112:

     PM> Install-Package Selenium.WebDriver.ChromeDriver -Version 112.0.5615.4900